After completing this course, you should be able to do the following:

 16 computer-graded assignments, may resubmit once for a fee.
 1 8-10-page term paper, no resubmissions.

-3 proctored computer-graded exams, may retake each once for a fee, must pass the final exam to earn credit for the course
+3 proctored computer-graded exams, may retake each once for a fee.

 Please use the help menu in this course to contact Independent Study or your instructor.
 You can find a list of free tutors available to BYU Independent Study students on the Free Tutoring Services website.